flatiron/director/README.md

 ##What

-SugarSkull is an event emitter.
+SugarSkull is client side router.
 It monitors the URL.
 When the URL changes, and it is a match to one defined in your router, it's associated functions are executed.
 Simple.

 <b>What can this do for your app?</b>